lbruder/lbjScheme/README.md

 Everything in this repo is published under the BSD license unless stated otherwise in the respective file.

-# TODO
+## TODO

-As far as I'm aware, this is what is missing from R5RS at the moment:
+As far as I'm aware (!), this is what's left to do to reach full R5RS compliance:

-## Incomplete features:
-* Suffixes s, f, d, l for numerical constants
-* (expt n) must return exact numbers if possible
+* Make (expt n) return exact numbers if possible
+* Speed up (sqrt n)
 * Some builtins break if other builtins are re-defined

-## Missing builtins:
-* apply
+* Add (apply)
-* load
+* Add (load)
-* call-with-current-continuation, values, call-with-values, dynamic-wind
+* Add call-with-current-continuation, values, call-with-values, dynamic-wind
-* define-syntax, let-syntax, letrec-syntax, syntax-rules
+* Add define-syntax, let-syntax, letrec-syntax, syntax-rules

-## Ideas for the future
-* Line numbers in error messages (can of worms)
-* Interface to Java types and code